Data Distribution Service (DDS)

 How It Works: The Global Data Space

-When a robot's battery monitor publishes a status update, it doesn't need to know who is listening.
-The charging station, the dashboard UI, and the maintenance logger all subscribe to that specific "Topic" and receive the update instantly via UDP/IP multicasting.
+Robot's battery monitor publishes an update?
+No clue who's listening—the charging station, dashboard UI, and logger all subscribe to that "Topic" and snag it via UDP/IP multicasting.

 Real-World Applications